Livonian Chronicle of Russow

-Balthasar Russow's Chronicle of Livonia, published in 1578.
+Baltasar Russow's Chronicle of Livonia, published in 1578.

-Chronicle of the Livonian Province (Chronica der Provintz Lyfflandt; 1578; 1584) is the latest of German-language chronicles, describing the history of the State of the Teutonic Order and other vassal states of the Holy Roman Empire in medieval Livonia from the Northern Crusades until the year 1583.
+Russow's Chronicle of Livonia (Chronica der Prouintz Lyffland; 1578; 1584) is the latest of the Livonian Chronicles, describing the history of Livonia from its beginnings until the year 1583.

-The author of the chronicle is a Lutheran pastor Balthasar Russow (Russow; Rüssow), native of the Hanseatic city of Tallinn (Reval).
+The author of the chronicle is Tallinn’s Lutheran pastor Balthasar Russow (Russow; Rüssow).
 The first edition of the chronicle was published in 1578 in Rostock.
-It covered the period from the end of the 12th century up to the year 1577.
+It covered the period from the founding of Livonia up to the year 1577.
 A reprint followed within half a year.
-In 1584, a new expanded edition was published in Barth (Pomerania), covering the history of what is now Latvia and Estonia up to 1583.
+In 1584, a new expanded edition was published in Barth (Pomerania), covering Livonian history up to 1583.

 The chronicle is written in Middle Low German and is also significant as the last notable work composed in this dialect.
 Martin Luther’s Bible translation and the spread of Protestantism in regions previously dominated by Middle Low German (northern Germany and the Baltic German provinces) promoted the spread of the High German dialect.

-The chronicle was also the first printed comprehensive history of the region.
-It is also the first major work after the Livonian Chronicle of Henry and the Rhymed Chronicle, describing the indigenous Finnic and Baltic peoples of the eastern Baltic Sea region, and one of the first works to portray the harsh living conditions of the local farmers.
-Russow also provides a lot of new information about the local customs, feasts, and legal systems.
+The chronicle was also the first printed comprehensive history of Livonia.
+It is also the first major work after the Chronicle of Henry of Livonia and the Rhymed Chronicle, describing the indigenous peoples of the Baltic region, and one of the first works to portray the harsh life of peasants in Livonia.
+Russow also provides entirely new information about peasant customs, feasts, and legal systems.